Build and Publish Snap Packages using Snapcraft on CircleCI

 - Snap Store Channels - As we mentioned in the previous section, when we upload to the Store we could optionally release at the same time.
 This allows us to designate specific jobs on CircleCI to deploy to specific Snap Channels.
 For example, the

 masterbranch could be used to deploy to the

 while tagged releases could be used to deploy to thestable` channel.

-- Parallelize Packing - If your software is being packaged as a snap as well as something else, say a flatpak, .deb, .apk, etc, each package type could be placed in its own job and all run parallel.
+- Concurrent Packing - If your software is being packaged as a snap as well as something else, say a flatpak, .deb, .apk, etc, each package type could be placed in its own job and run concurrently.
 This allows your build to complete must fast than if the .deb package could start to build until the snap completed, and so on.

 workspaces to move a generated snap file between jobs when necessary.
 Here’s an example showing a snippet from the “from” job and a snippet of the “to” job: